 It features 2 channels and has controls for volume, treble, and bass on the EQ side.
 We would have liked to have seen a middle frequency dial, but that can still be manipulated with a pre-amp pedal if you desperately need such control.

 The Reverb section has dials for reverb, speed, and intensity.
 The reverb control impacts the level of reverb that makes it into the output.
 The speed dial controls the modulation speed of the vibrato effect that can be activated from the foot pedal, and intensity will alter the depth of the vibrato.

-There’s a good reason why the ’65 Princeton Reverb is one of the most widely used studio recording amps in the world.
-They are famous for their clean tones, and we were not disappointed at all.
-When we kept the volume at practice/recording levels we got some of the most exceptional, chiming Fender tones.
+There’s a good reason why the ’65 Princeton Reverb is one of the most widely-used studio recording amps in the world.
+They are famous for their clean tones and we were not disappointed at all.
+When we kept the volume at practice/recording levels, we got some of the most exceptional, chiming Fender tones.
 The sound was rich and sweet, with minimal effort required to balance the EQ.

 Speaking of pushing the amp, after we’d let the tubes warm up (3 x 12AX7s, 1 x 12AT7, 2 x 6V6s, and 1 x 5AR4 rectifier tube), we let her stretch her legs and pushed the volume all the way.
-For being only 12 watts, this amp moved huge volumes of air – it was incredibly loud in our relatively small space, but still, the sound was ear pleasing.
+For being only 12 watts, this amp moved huge volumes of air.
+It was incredibly loud in our relatively small space, but the sound was still ear-pleasing.
 The breakup was gnarly and gritty, and best of all, easy to control.

-One of the things that have made these amps so popular is the fact that they can be hot-rodded pretty easily.
+One of the things that made these amps so popular is the fact that they can be hot-rodded pretty easily.
 The cab will happily accept 12” speakers if you’re wanting to upgrade, and a lot of companies sell circuitry upgrade kits.

 Other Guitars to Consider